docker/docs/engine/userguide/networking/index.md

     $ docker network create --driver weave mynet

-You can inspect it, add containers to and from it, and so forth.
+You can inspect it, add containers to and delete from it, and so forth.
 Of course, different plugins may make use of different technologies or frameworks.
 Custom networks can include features not present in Docker's default networks.
 For more information on writing plugins, see [Extending Docker](../../extend/legacy_plugins.md) and